 - Holding myself accountable with a weekly weigh in.

 I am going to keep this part real.
 I spent over a decade being fat.
 While I wasn’t unhappy all the time I know now I was not as happy as I could have been.
 I didn’t enjoy clothes or even being around people.
 Today I love being a social butterfly and my closet is filled with adorable clothing.
 I would even say for the first time ever I have a certain style.
-Let’s call it country chic.
 I used to only wear black now I am all about colors and feminine cuts.
-I purchase most of my clothes from Filly Flair.
-They are all about country chic.
-I can’t even click on that store without buying something.
+I use Trunk Club and work with one of their stylist to help fill my wardrobe with beautiful clothing I’d never pick out before.
+You can see my Trunk Club Review for more information.
+I’ve also used Stitch Fix to find outfits.
+Check out my Trunk Club vs Stitch Fix Review to see which one will work best for you.

 I also enjoy putting on a pair of jeans and thinking, “wow my legs and butt look good”.
 Ha!
 Just saying it’s pretty awesome.
 Prior to 2010 I don’t even think I wore jeans.
 Sadly, my wardrobe included a lot of elastic waist.
 OMG did I just write that.